+GOLDMAN SACHS & CO.
+LLP (CORPORATE

+MATCHING GIFTS)

-ANCHOR EQUITY PARTNERS (ASIA) THE HAWK ROCK FOUNDATION ASIA ALTERNATIVES MGMT.
-LLC ONESKY AUSTRALIA BANK OF AMERICA MERRILL LYNCH IKEA FOUNDATION BARING PRIVATE EQUITY ASIA JACK MORTON WORLDWIDE THE CAPITAL GROUP (CORPORATE MATCHING GIFTS) KADOORIE CHARITABLE FOUNDATION THE CAPITAL GROUP COMPANIES KAS PTY LIMITED CHARITABLE FOUNDATION KAZMIA LIMITED CHOW TAI FOOK CHARITY FOUNDATION KESWICK FOUNDATION CLIFFORD CHANCE LLP THE KWOK FOUNDATION THE DZ GROUP THE MARSTINE FAMILY FOUNDATION FOSSIL FOUNDATION MATTHEWS ASIA FRESHFIELDS BRUCKHAUS DERINGER NEW ZEALAND EMBASSY FUND FU TAK IAM FOUNDATION PETER BENNETT FOUNDATION GOLDMAN SACHS & CO.
-LLP (CORPORATE MATCHING GIFTS) PORTICUS FOUNDATION hanks to a wonderfully generous, multiyear grant from IKEA Foundation, OneSky was able to establish a groundbreaking program for China's "economic orphans", the 2.5 million children under 5 years old who are left behind in impoverished villages when their parents have to migrate to big cities to find work.
+IKEA Foundation Groundbreaking Support for China's Economic Orphans hanks to a wonderfully generous, multiyear grant from IKEA Foundation, OneSky was able to establish a groundbreaking program for China's "economic orphans", the 2.5 million children under 5 years old who are left behind in impoverished villages when their parents have to migrate to big cities to find work.
 IKEA Foundation was an early leader not only in supporting our pilot program, but also in recognizing the scale of the problem in China's rural villages, where up to 85 percent of parents have migrated away for work and researchers have chronicled poor nutritional, developmental and mental health outcomes for left-behind children.